 Is there a place in the world for Yu Ming?
 He's a clerk at a convenience store in China, bored with his life.
 At a library, he spins a globe and stops it with his finger, which turns out to...

 Is there a place in the world for Yu Ming?
 He's a clerk at a convenience store in China, bored with his life.
 At a library, he spins a globe and stops it with his finger, which turns out to be touching Ireland.
-He reads about the country and teaches himself Gaelic, flies to Dublin, and finds to his chagrin that no one understands him.
-He assumes that his Gaelic is at fault, that is, until he walks into a bar looking for work.Written by
+He reads about the country and teaches himself Irish, flies to Dublin, and finds to his chagrin that no one understands him.
+He assumes that his Irish is at fault, that is, until he walks into a bar looking for work.Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?